onestardao/WFGY/TensionUniverse/EventHorizon/README.md

 Across all versions, the core idea remains unchanged.

-> Semantic failure should be observable, quantifiable, and constrained.
-It should not be corrected only through weight updates or opaque rewards.
+> Semantic failure should be observable, quantifiable and constrained.
+> It should not be corrected only through weight updates or opaque rewards.

-WFGY 3.0 represents a maturation of this idea into a form suitable for reproducible experiments, comparative evaluation, and cross-model analysis, while remaining conceptually continuous with earlier versions.
+If any of the TXT engines help you, the best way to keep this work alive and visible is simple:

+- run it on a problem you care about
+- open an issue if something breaks or suggests a better encoding
+- and, if you think this deserves to be part of the standard toolkit, click ⭐ on the main repo

 [Back to top](#top)